thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 When the `value` of the `<input />` component changes, the browser's native event system works just as you might expect.
 A native event is fired and propagated through the DOM hierarchy in both a native capturing phase and a native bubbling phase.

+**NOTE:** In the diagram below, the solid lines indicate the event's propagation path through the native phases and the darker boxes indicate a check for an attached native event listener.

 ```text
   Native capturing phase            Native bubbling phase